 Another weird example of the Cornerman’s contact with the state emerged just before his trial started at Bristol Crown Court last September.
 Baker was considering complaining to the judge that the prosecution were withholding his phone records because they showed that MI5 had tried to recruit him to the war on terror.

 Baker told his legal team that he had rescued a young man who was being radicalised at a mosque that MI5 had under observation.
 The spooks, he said, came out of the shadows and asked if he would work for them.
 He said that he refused and the calls on his mobile would prove the approach.
 But in the end, no complaint was raised with the judge.

 Baker was found guilty of the cocaine and extortion conspiracies and sentenced with the others on 2 December 2018.
 Only Ginge’s family were in the public gallery.
 Ellie Palmer cried into a tissue that drew attention to a big gold nugget on her necklace.

 For his part, Baker sang ‘I fought the law and the law won’ as he was sent down for eleven years and six months.
 The Judge, no Clash fan, replied, “I couldn’t put it better myself.”

 On Monday 4 February, Terry Adams was set to join Baker as a guest of her majesty for refusing to pay court costs from an earlier money laundering trial.
-But just two days later he paid the £50,000 fine, leaving three Adams brothers currently inside, which could make for an interesting reunion with the Cornerman.
+But just two days later he paid the £50,000 fine, leaving two Adams brothers currently inside, which could make for an interesting reunion with the Cornerman.